 Insurance is considered to be one of the most effective tools to protect especially the poor from the impacts of disease, violence, disability, fire and other hazards.
 Insurance protects against unexpected losses by pooling the resources of the many to compensate for the losses of the few.
 The primary function of insurance is to act as a risk transfer mechanism, also as means of protection against losses.

 Takāful is the Islamic version of insurance, which is based on the concept of social solidarity, cooperation and mutual indemnification of less fortunate members.
 It is an agreement among a group of people to jointly underwrite the loss or damage that may be inflicted upon any of them as a result of certain identified risks, out of the fund they donate collectively.
-Takāful is to act as a risk sharing among Takāful participants not as risk transfer as in conventional insurance.
+Unlike risk transfer in conventional insurance, Takāful acts as a risk sharing among Takāful participants.

-In the developed countries insurance plays major role in society, as some forms of cover are mandatory by law.
+In developed countries insurance plays a major role in society, as some forms of cover are mandatory by law.
 In developing countries the need for such cover is much greater, particularly at the poorest levels where exposure to risks is greater.

-A major determinant of the performance of insurance sector in the developed economies is usually, the level of insurance penetration in the population; in such economies 70 to 90 % of the citizens usually possess at least, one insurance policy (Irukwu, 2010).
-On the contrary, the insurance/ Takāful penetration in developing countries is very minimal and their service is restricted to few well-off individuals and companies.

-For the Takāful industry to penetrate a large percentage of the society to a large extent is attributed to the availability of well-tailored Takāful products that can meet the needs of the average and low income earners in the society.
+A major determinant of the performance of insurance sector in developed economies is usually, the level of insurance penetration in the population; in such economies 70 to 90 % of the citizens usually possess at least, one insurance policy (Irukwu, 2010).
+On the contrary, the insurance/ $Tak\bar{a}ful$ penetration in developing countries is very minimal and their service is restricted to few well-off individuals and companies.
+The availability of well-tailored $Tak\bar{a}ful$ products that can meet the needs of the average and low income earners in the society is a necessity for the $Tak\bar{a}ful$ industry to penetrate.

-Although Takāful has been around for 23 years in Malaysia since 1985, it is observed that the penetration rate of Takāful is still quite low which is around 7.9% in 20081.
+Although Takāful has been around for 23 years in Malaysia since 1985, it is observed that the penetration rate of Takāful is still quite low which was around 7.9% in 20081.
 This research purports to identify the factors influencing Takāful market penetration from the knowledge and expertise of Takāful managers.
-The objective of this paper is to find the factors affecting Takāful market penetration in Malaysia in order to improve its penetration rate.
+The objective of this paper is to seek the factors affecting Takāful market penetration in Malaysia in order to improve its penetration rate.
 The paper is divided into four sections including this introduction, Section two contains the review of related literature, Section three presents the methodology used in this study, Section four discusses the research findings and conclusion of the research.